nishidha89/HR-Analytics-Using-PowerBI/README.md

 Collected the attendance data from the provided Excel file.
 Cleaned and transformed the data into a suitable format for analysis which includes renaming columns, unpivoting(converting columns into rows), changing datatypes.
-Created a parameter to select the desired data based on a specific condition All the steps are encapsulated into the function which will be resused for future sheets and data.
+Created a parameter to select the desired data based on a specific condition All the steps are encapsulated into the function which will be reused for future sheets and data.
 Load and apply the cleaned data into PowerBI

 ### 3. Creating Metrics using DAX: